Ideation Drawing -The Route to Better Composition

 Why is ideation drawing so difficult?

-Creative thinking generally is more difficult when you are not used to doing it.
-Ideation can be a particularly difficult stage of the creative process because it requires your brain to innovate and alternate between possible versions of an idea that you have likely just started focussing on.
+Creative thinking is generally more difficult when you are not used to doing it.
+Ideation can be a particularly difficult stage of the creative process because it requires your brain to innovate and alternate between possible versions of an idea that you have likely just started focusing on.

-It is difficult to think of variations of ideas for a start.
-Often when I watch my students start to learn about ideation drawing I see them struggle with this.
-Your ideation thinking is like a muscle that needs exercise.
-It’s like going to the gym and doing your first workout, it’s difficult and your brain is trying to force you to abandon the task and do something less stressful that requires less concentration.
+It can be challenging to come up with variations of ideas to begin with.
+Often, when I observe my students starting to learn about ideation drawing, I notice them struggling with this.
+Your ideation thinking is like a muscle that requires exercise.
+It’s similar to going to the gym and doing your first workout; it’s tough, and your brain is attempting to persuade you to abandon the task in favour of something less stressful that demands less concentration.

 How to improve at ideation drawing

-Let’s look here at some specific methods of helping to build your ability to ideate.
-Remember that it takes effort and concentration.
-Ideation does not come easily when you are starting out especially but here are some of the barriers and advice on how to begin to overcome them;
+Let’s examine some specific methods for enhancing your ability to ideate.
+Remember that it requires effort and concentration.
+Ideation does not come easily when you are starting out, especially, but here are some barriers and advice on how to begin overcoming them:

 Get more experience in your subject area

-Ideation will work better for you if you have some mental tools to draw upon.
-One of these is your inner library of inspiration.
-It is important for you to continue to look at the work of other practitioners both contemporary and historical to build an awareness of what is out there in your area (and other areas).
-This will help you when it comes to ideation.
-Details, compositional arrangements, colour schemes and other influential factors will get filed in your inner library.
+Ideation will be more effective if you have some mental tools to draw upon.
+One such tool is your inner library of inspiration.
+It is crucial to continue examining the work of other practitioners, both contemporary and historical, to cultivate an awareness of what exists in your field (and beyond).
+This will aid you in the ideation process.
+Details, compositional arrangements, colour schemes, and other influential factors will be stored in your inner library.

-When it comes to ideation, these details will help to give you inspiration to fuel your development drawings.
-Nothing really comes out of us as new.
-Usually whether consciously or unconsciously we are creating ideas from snippets of other things we have seen.
-Feed your ability to do this by building your inner library and study other practitioners in your area to do this.
+When it comes to ideation, these details will help inspire your development drawings.
+Nothing truly originates from us as new.
+Typically, whether consciously or unconsciously, we create ideas from snippets of things we have observed.
+Enhance your ability to do this by building your inner library and studying other practitioners in your field.

 Avoid getting stuck on one variation

-Ideation drawing is a habit fighting exercise and it requires a will of iron not to do this.
-Working quickly does help, if you allow yourself only thirty seconds for each drawing and set a timer to remind you to move on then you will be less likely to invest more time in one sketch.
+Ideation drawing is a habit-fighting exercise, and it requires a will of iron not to engage in it.
+Working quickly does help; if you allow yourself only thirty seconds for each drawing and set a timer to remind you to move on, you will be less likely to invest excessive time on one sketch.

-Fighting the obsession with one idea is a meditative task also.
-Being aware of your own thoughts as you work and supressing the desire to focus on that one idea develops your self-discipline.
-This is, needless to say, is a good thing for your productivity.
-In extreme cases when I have found myself struggling to move past that one sketch I have erased it from the page, I’ve found that can help me to move forward and on to other thoughts.
+Fighting the obsession with a single idea is also a meditative task.
+Being aware of your thoughts while working and suppressing the desire to focus on that one idea develops your self-discipline.
+This is, needless to say, a good thing for your productivity.
+In extreme cases, when I have found myself struggling to move past that one sketch I have erased it from the page; I’ve found that this can help me to move forward and on to other thoughts.

 Use suitable drawing tools for the task of ideation drawing

-As I alluded to above, there isn’t really a wrong tool for the job.
-It’s personal preference ultimately when it comes to which tool you use to draw your ideas with.
-If you are trying to draw ideation on a smaller page that requires a level of detail and you are using a blunt charcoal stick…well, I’m sure you understand the difficulties this might present.
+As I mentioned earlier, there isn’t really a wrong tool for the job.
+Ultimately, it comes down to personal preference regarding which tool you use to express your ideas.
+If you are trying to illustrate your concepts on a smaller page that requires a certain level of detail, and you are using a blunt charcoal stick, well, I’m sure you understand the difficulties this might present.

-I’ve also found personally that even a drawing tool that annoys me will destroy my concentration.
-A pencil that is too soft and requires constant sharpening for example.
-This breaks my train of thought and makes it difficult to get in to a flow of ideas.
+I’ve also found that even a drawing tool that annoys me can disrupt my concentration, such as a pencil that is too soft and requires constant sharpening.
+This interrupts my train of thought and makes it difficult to enter a flow of ideas.

 Avoid evaluating, correcting or refining ideation in progress

-One of the important aspects of ideation drawing is getting into a state of ‘unfocused focus’.
-You want to be able to produce volume of drawings here without getting sucked too far into any single drawing.
+One of the important aspects of ideation drawing is entering a state of ‘unfocused focus’.
+You want to produce a volume of drawings here without getting too absorbed in any single one.
 This is harder than it sounds.
-You need to train yourself to do this and re-enforce the brain wiring that helps you do this successfully by repeated practice.
+You need to train yourself to do this and reinforce the brain wiring that aids you in doing this successfully through repeated practice.

-Attempt to skim lightly from sketch to sketch letting your subconscious mind produce the forms, patterns and compositions without being too conscious of evaluating any singe sketch.
-Avoid evaluation at this stage, you can do that later.
-Leave in mistakes, don’t redraw or refine any single sketch too much.
-As soon as you get hooked by one of the drawings you lose the ability to move on to the next one easily and the thought process stumbles.
+Try to skim lightly from sketch to sketch, allowing your subconscious mind to produce the forms, patterns, and compositions without consciously evaluating any single sketch.
+Avoid evaluation at this stage; you can do that later.
+Leave in mistakes; don’t redraw or refine any sketch too much.
+As soon as you become attached to one of the drawings, you lose the ability to move on to the next one easily, and the thought process falters.

-Think of this task as being analogous to skating on thin ice, if you stop too long in any one spot you will fall through the surface.
-Keep it moving, keep the analysis and evaluation for later.
+Consider this task to be akin to skating on thin ice; if you linger too long in any one spot, you will fall through the surface.
+Keep it moving; reserve the analysis and evaluation for later.

 Beat the difficulty of coming up with numerous alternatives

-With almost every ideation drawing session you reach a limit.
-The variations dry up eventually and you run out of steam.
-If you are only managing to produce two or three variations, or none then this can be a problem.
-This comes with practice of course and is easier when you are in a good frame of mind for task.
+With almost every ideation drawing session, you reach a limit.
+The variations eventually dry up, and you run out of steam.
+If you are only managing to produce two or three variations, or none at all, this can be a problem.
+This comes with practice, of course, and is easier when you are in a good frame of mind for the task.

 There is a technique I use when I am struggling to produce compositional variations.
-I imagine the scene in 3D space and think of my mind’s eye as a camera moving through and around that scene, looking at it from different angles.
-Every now and again I take a snapshot from this mind’s eye camera and each of those is a ideation sketch.
-Like a film director I might reposition the actors from time to time to make a shot look better.
+I imagine the scene in 3D space and consider my mind’s eye as a camera moving through and around that scene, observing it from different angles.
+Every now and then, I take a snapshot with this mind’s eye camera, and each of these is an ideation sketch.
+Like a film director, I might reposition the actors from time to time to enhance the shot.

-This might sound like it only works for ideas that are traditionally representational but it can also work for abstracted compositions.
-If you break the elements apart and re-arrange them in 3D space in your mind an abstract composition can become a type of (imagined) traditional picture space.
-This allows me to produce many variations of an idea from all different angles.
+This may sound like it only works for ideas that are traditionally representational, but it can also apply to abstract compositions.
+If you break the elements apart and rearrange them in 3D space in your mind, an abstract composition can transform into a type of (imagined) traditional picture space.
+This enables me to produce many variations of an idea from various angles.

-Use the same technique to adjust the lighting in your scene.
-You are the director of this movie remember so it is all under your control.
-Occasionally I might even draw a little plan view of a scene with the elements placed like a photography studio diagram, looking down from above.
-Using this type of mind imaging can often help you push past the point where you can’t think of any more variations.
+Employ the same technique to adjust the lighting in your scene.
+You are the director of this film, remember, so it is all under your control.
+Occasionally, I might even draw a little plan view of a scene, with the elements arranged like a photography studio diagram, viewed from above.
+Using this type of mental imagery can often help you push past the point where you can’t think of any more variations.

 What to focus on when you are doing ideation drawing

-So now you know what ideation is about try focusing on the ice skating technique mentioned above, think of your process as having to keep moving.
-It might help you to set a timer for each sketch, something around the 30 second mark.
-Less if that seems to get you sucked into drawing too much detail.
+So now you know what ideation is about, try focusing on the ice skating technique mentioned above.
+Think of your process as needing to keep moving.
+It might help to set a timer for each sketch, around the 30-second mark, or less if that seems to draw you into adding too much detail.
 Try to move lightly from sketch to sketch without thinking too analytically about any one of them.
-Remember that when you stand still too long you will fall through the ice so keep it moving and keep it light.
-Keep the camera of your minds-eye moving round your scene or through and around your elements.
+Remember that if you stand still for too long, you will fall through the ice, so keep it moving and keep it light.
+Keep the camera of your mind’s eye moving around your scene or through and around your elements.

-Remember it is about variation and working roughly, sketch the larger or more important forms and elements these are likely what the idea will be built around.
-Details come later, good drawing comes later.
-This is about the arrangement of the larger shapes at this point.
-Later in the process when you start to refine the ideas you can start to add details and make a better quality representation.
+Remember, it is about variation and working loosely.
+Sketch the larger or more significant forms and elements; these are likely what the idea will be built around.
+Details will come later; good drawing comes afterwards.
+At this stage, the focus is on arranging the larger shapes.
+Later in the process, when you begin to refine your ideas, you can add details and create a higher quality representation.

 How I learned the value of ideation

-The first lesson was a real epiphany moment when I was studying design as a subject in further education college in Glasgow.
-The class was predominantly younger students like myself with the notion to be artists or designers of one type or another.
-We were all very inexperienced and naive in our process and level of commitment.
-We were set a task to design a label for a bottle of Sauvignon Blanc for presentation to the class the following week.
+The first lesson was a real epiphany moment when I was studying design as a subject at further education college in Glasgow.
+The class consisted mostly of younger students like myself, all with aspirations to become artists or designers of one type or another.
+We were inexperienced and somewhat naive in our processes and levels of commitment.
+We were assigned a task to design a label for a bottle of Sauvignon Blanc for presentation to the class the following week.

-That weekend I produced a few ideas that were unspectacular but later in the day, unsatisfied with my work, I came back and decided to produce a whole page of ideas.
-At the class that week I turned up with a better design than I would have had I stuck to the two initial ideas and I presented my development work proudly to my tutor.
+That weekend, I produced a few ideas that were unspectacular; however, later in the day, feeling dissatisfied with my work, I returned and decided to generate a whole page of ideas.
+In class that week, I arrived with a better design than I would have had I adhered to the two initial ideas, and I proudly presented my development work to my tutor.

-The tutor was fairly pleased and the project was marked off as completed satisfactorily.
-I was satisfied that I had reworked my project to produce a good half dozen variations.
-Most of the committed students had done the same so I counted myself smugly in the top half of the class.
+The tutor was quite pleased, and the project was marked as satisfactorily completed.
+I was content that I had reworked my project to produce a good half dozen variations.
+Most of the dedicated students had done the same, so I counted myself smugly among the top half of the class.

 The power of variations

-That sense of smug self-satisfaction quickly turned to shame as the next student presented a whole sketchbook full of ideas for his label.
+That sense of smug self-satisfaction quickly turned to shame as the next student presented a complete sketchbook brimming with ideas for his label.
 Variation after variation, page after page.
-It looked like he had achieved a Herculean task over the weekend.
-We were all stunned by this, including the tutor.
-His finished label was head and shoulders above the rest in its sophisticated simplicity.
+It appeared he had accomplished a Herculean task over the weekend.
+We were all astonished by this, including the tutor.
+His finished label stood head and shoulders above the rest with its sophisticated simplicity.

-That taught me starkly the value of variation.
-We asked him how did you manage to do this in one weekend?
-He shrugged his shoulders and said “I just stayed at home and worked”.
+That taught me clearly the value of variation.
+We asked him how he managed to do this in one weekend.
+He shrugged his shoulders and said, “I just stayed at home and worked.”
 That was the second biting part of this learning experience.

 Lifelong lessons learned

-It dawned on me there and then that being exceptional at what you do requires commitment and a sacrifice of time and other pleasures.
-While the rest of the class had done just enough to complete the task, and spent most of the weekend partying, he had went above and beyond.
-He had dedicated the time he needed to excel.
-That lesson has stayed with me all of my adult life.
+It struck me then and there that being exceptional at what you do requires commitment and a sacrifice of time and other pleasures.
+While the rest of the class had done just enough to complete the task and spent most of the weekend partying, he had gone above and beyond.
+He dedicated the time he needed to excel.
+That lesson has stayed with me throughout my adult life.

-The other experience that taught me the value of development through variation was not so much an epiphany moment as a long drawn out slog of repeated failures.
-I lost count of the amount of times as a student especially that I did not take enough time to resolve the idea for a piece of artwork fully.
+The other experience that taught me the value of development through variation was not so much an epiphany moment as a long-drawn-out slog of repeated failures.
+I lost count of the number of times, particularly as a student, that I did not take enough time to fully resolve the idea for a piece of artwork.

-It was common for me to feel ‘painted into a corner’ with a composition that was just not worked out well enough or a colour scheme that went off the rails.
-Many times I cursed my lack of preparation until it finally sank in that working the idea out more fully at the start would lead to less dead ends.
-For the most part that is what I do now.
+It was common for me to feel ‘painted into a corner’ with a composition that was just not worked out well enough, or a colour scheme that went off the rails.
+Many times, I cursed my lack of preparation until it finally sank in that developing the idea more fully at the start would lead to fewer dead ends.
+For the most part, that is what I do now.
 But not always…

 Does every project need ideation drawing?

-Now it’s important to acknowledge at this stage that there is a place for the intuitive in visual art.
-I am not saying that every single piece of work that you do should be ultra-developed and worked out in all detail.
-Sometimes when I do this, it kills the immediacy for me.
-I lose the initial energy and impetus to let the idea out.
+At this stage, it is important to recognise that there is a place for intuition in visual art.
+I am not suggesting that every single piece of work you create must be ultra-developed and meticulously detailed.
+Sometimes, when I approach it this way, it diminishes the immediacy for me.
+I lose the initial energy and impetus to express the idea.

-Occasionally the work just needs to burst forth in whatever imperfect form it takes.
-You need to learn to discern which opportunities are the ones in which it is the time to let this happen.
-Experience and the development of self-awareness will help you to decide in your own practice.
+Sometimes, the work simply needs to emerge in whatever imperfect form it takes.
+You must learn to discern which opportunities are the right ones to allow this to happen.
+Experience and the cultivation of self-awareness will assist you in making decisions in your own practice.
 This is part of the reason that being aware of your own creative process and how you work is so important.
-Knowledge of how you work will help you decide when it is time to use this technique for your project.
+Understanding how you work will aid you in determining when to employ this technique for your project.

 Remember to have fun.